mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 old protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
 Additionally, mongocryptd does not allow the ping command but does allow isMaster.

+Why don't clients mark a server unknown when an RTT command fails?
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In the streaming protocol, clients use the isMaster command on a dedicated connection to measure a server's RTT.
+However, errors encountered when running the RTT command MUST NOT mark a server Unknown.
+We reached this decision because the dedicate RTT connection does not come from a connection pool and thus does not have a generation number associated with it.
+Without a generation number we cannot handle errors from the RTT command without introducing race conditions.
+Introducing such a generation number would add complexity to this design without much benefit.
+It is safe to ignore these errors because the Monitor will soon discover the server's state regardless (either through an updated streaming response, an error on the streaming connection, or by handling an error on an application connection).

 Drivers cancel in-progress monitor checks
 '''''''''''''''''''''''''''''''''''''''''